-Weekly multidisciplinary conference including head and neck surgeons, general surgical oncologists, plastic surgeons, oral and maxillofacial surgeons, radiation oncologists, medical oncologists, radiologists, and surgical pathologists.
-This conference covers all facets of management of patients with head and neck cancer, disease presentation, radiographic and pathologic findings, and staging with treatment planning.
+Weekly multidisciplinary conferences including head and neck surgeons, general surgical oncologists, plastic surgeons, oral and maxillofacial surgeons, radiation oncologists, medical oncologists, radiologists, and surgical pathologists.
+These conferences covers all facets of management of patients with head and neck cancer, disease presentation, radiographic and pathologic findings, and staging with treatment planning.
 Cases are reviewed in order to facilitate perioperative management and learning.

-Monthly round-table discussion featuring resident presentations designed to: #1) improvee patient safety and care, #2) improve personal knowledge base, and #3) serve as board review material.
+Monthly round-table discussion featuring resident presentations designed to: #1) improve patient safety and care, #2) improve personal knowledge base, and #3) serve as board review material.
 These presentations incorporate several different formats, and Dr. Iverson oversees the process.

 Facial Trauma Conference